Time management

 Plan

-Making a schedule makes you think about how you wish to spend your time.
-It helps you do what you want to do more effectively.
+Creating a schedule encourages you to think about how you want to spend your time and helps you achieve your goals more effectively.

-There are different ways to schedule or plan your studies.
+There are various methods to plan and organise your studies.

 The to-do list